 This course provides an overview of the latest developments and trends in wireless mobile communications, and addresses the impact of wireless transmission and user mobility on the design and management of wireless mobile systems.
 In addition to study the technical issues and state-of-the-art techniques in the operation and management of mobile communications networks; To learn the engineering principles and system evaluation methods used in the design of mobile communications networks.
 This course will cover selected Mobile Communications Networks topics in each of the following areas: Overview of wireless communications, Cellular wireless networks, 2G, 2.5G and 3G cellular networks, Long Term Evolution (LTE) - 3.5G, Future of 5G cellular networks, Wireless local area networks (Wi-Fi), Wireless personal area networks (Bluetooth, UWB, ZigBee), and Mobility management and radio resource management.

 ECEG 767.
-Big Data, and Deep Learning.
+Big Data & Deep Learning for Electrical & Computer Engineering.
 3 Credits.

 ECEG 768.
 Green Energy Sources.
 3 Credits.

 This course presents basic information on Energy outlook, interconnection issues of distributed alternate energy resources, efficiency of power production, electric energy conversion and storage (fossil fuel, nuclear, hydro, solar, fuel cells, wind, and batteries).
 This course also explores the different energy link integration methodologies using Matlab/Simulink.
+Cross-listed with EECE 466.

 ECEG 769.
 Introduction to Remote Sensing.
 3 Credits.